 Every month YouTube creators face the unpredictability of each of these facets.
 Like any job dependent on the winds “blowing in their favor,” the pay can be either feast or famine.
 Or, it can fall somewhere in-between.

 This makes it almost impossible to identify a standard yearly salary that YouTubers generate.
 Instead, we’ll give you some examples of a few different YouTube content creators and an estimated income for each.

 YouTube content creator David Dobrik has a YouTube channel that has over 16 million subscribers.
 A fair estimate of David Dobrik’s earnings is over $35,000 per day, totaling $13 million a year from ads that run on the videos he creates.
 That’s a fair amount for starting a YouTube channel.

-Beauty blogger and YouTube content creator, Michelle Phan is one of the most popular beauty gurus to grace the internet.
+Beauty blogger and YouTube content creator Michelle Phan is one of the most popular beauty gurus to grace the internet.
 With 8 million subscribers, the 28-year-old makes an estimated $3 million yearly from her sponsorships and endorsements.
 Her competitors, other paid YouTubers, like Jeffree Starr, make up to $18 million annually.
-Starr, as an example, started his YouTube Channel in 2014 after earning the title of the most successful person on MySpace.
+As an example, Starr started his YouTube Channel in 2014 after earning the title of the most successful person on MySpace.

 Felix Kjellberg, also known as “PewdiePie,” rose to YouTube glory as a commenter on video games.
-Dubbed the most successful YouTuber, he tops the charts with over 92 million followers and an estimated income of $15.5 million.
+Dubbed the most successful YouTuber, he tops the charts with over 92 million followers and an estimated $15.5 million income.